aws-samples/aws-emr-serverless-using-terraform/README.md

 * Run AWS Step Function to validate the Serverless application
   * Open AWS Console > AWS Step Function > Open "clicklogger-dev-state-machine".
   * The step function will show the steps that ran to trigger the AWS Lambda and Job submission to EMR Serverless Application
-  * Start a new StepFunctions execution to trigger the workflow with the sample input below:
+  * Start a new StepFunctions execution to trigger the workflow with the sample input below.
+Enter the date value equal to the date when sample data was ingested to S3 with the ingest lambda.
   ```
   {
     "InputDate": "2023-02-08"